Upcoming Conferences

 14 May 2024

 This symposium will provide an open and supportive environment within which to share and discuss contemporary practice and initiatives in student retention and success; providing evidence-informed examples and ideas for university staff and students to address the challenges of attrition, retention and student success in higher education.
 By way of a call for papers, we will invite participants to consider how practices can be enhanced to reduce attrition, assist with transition stages and ensure students achieve their objectives.
 The event will include a keynote speaker alongside participant-led workshops and presentations.
-The link to the conference webpage will be shared when available.

 Mental Wellbeing in HE Conference 2024 (Advance HE)